RadioFree/GetInvolved/README.md

 #### Example of an image caption:

 <img width="400px" src="/images/Person Fishing - Alora Griffiths.jpg">
 A person [If necessary, include a name of the person] standing in front of a stone bridge with a fishing rod on December 11, 2019 at 10:43 AM in London, England.
 Photo taken by Alora Griffiths.
+[The filename should reflect the photo and incorporate the author's name when possible.]

 ### Audio / Video